CMSgov/dpc-static-site/common/docsV1.md

 ### Locate your Group.id
 You may only pull data for one practitioner’s roster at a time.

-You can do this by sending a GET request to the Group endpoint to retrieve the [Attribution Group](https://hl7.org/fhir/STU3/group.html) of the practitioner.
-Use the practitioners’ [National Provider Identity (NPI)](https://www.cms.gov/Regulations-and-Guidance/Administrative-Simplification/NationalProvIdentStand/) number as a parameter in this request.
+You can do this by sending a GET request to the Group endpoint to retrieve the <a href="https://hl7.org/fhir/STU3/group.html" target="_blank" and rel=noopener>Attribution Group</a> of the practitioner.
+Use the practitioners’ <a href="https://www.cms.gov/Regulations-and-Guidance/Administrative-Simplification/NationalProvIdentStand/" target="_blank" and rel=noopener>National Provider Identity (NPI)</a> number as a parameter in this request.

 <div class="ds-c-alert ds-c-alert--hide-icon">
   <div class="ds-c-alert__body ds-u-measure--wide">